marthaurion/JChess/README.md

 - Added some fancy Javadocs.

 Things to be done:
-- Need to keep testing castling and checkmate detection for bugs.
+- Need to keep testing castling, en passant, and checkmate detection for bugs.
 - Add disambiguation for knights and rooks on the move list.
-- Add En Passant and better pawn promotion.
+- Add better pawn promotion.
 - Add online aspect back.
 - Create an AI.
 - Make it an app.